-

 Zero Waste Dallas-Area Resources

 I will keep this list updated as I explore and learn more.
 Please let me know if you’ve found any other places that aid in a lower waste lifestyle.
-Last updated: January 2024 Bulk Buying: Groceries, Home Care, Personal Care Products Usefull: Love this little booth that pops up across different markets in the Dallas area throughout the month!
+Last updated: August 2024 Bulk Buying: Groceries, Home Care, Personal Care Products Usefull: Love this little booth that pops up across different markets in the Dallas area throughout the month!
 Bring your own container to refill hair/body care and home care products!
 (I love their shea butter body cream.)
-Volleman’s: You can buy these glass packaged dairy products in stores with a $2 bottle deposit that you can get back when you drop your empty bottle back at the grocery store…
+(August 2024 Update: usefull now has a brick and mortar store at 914 Sunset Ave.
+Dallas TX 75208!)
+Volleman’s: You can buy these glass packaged dairy products in stores with a $2…

 Is Plastic-Free Always Eco-Friendly?